-A unique transformational pre-university experience.
+A transformational pre-university experience.

 The quality of pupils’ academic and other achievements is excellent.
 Pupils display high level study skills and are challenged by the expectations of their teachers.
 Their attitudes to learning are excellent and the pupils’ achievements across an abundant range of activities are outstanding.
 ISI Inspection Report

 Worth aims to offer the widest possible range of options, with over 20 subjects available.
-Students start Year 12 with three subjects at A Level.
+Students usually start Year 12 with three subjects at A Level.
 Our A Level programme means that subject specialisation continues to be a viable option.
-However, students can also choose a broader range of subjects, with considerable freedom in terms of possible combinations of subjects.
+However, students can also choose a broader range of subjects, with considerable freedom in terms of the combinations of subjects.

 The extended project qualification